Fifteen minutes sounds too short to matter. It is not β if you understand what 15 minutes at the right biological moment actually does to your body.

 One of the most counterintuitive benefits of consistent morning exercise is improved nighttime sleep β not despite the morning timing, but because of it.

 Morning exercise exposes the circadian system to two powerful entraining signals simultaneously: physical activity (which itself has clockwork-setting properties) and, if performed outdoors or near natural light, bright light exposure.
 Together, these signals strongly reinforce the morning waking phase of the circadian cycle, which has the downstream effect of making sleep pressure build appropriately during the day and reach its apex at a predictable bedtime hour.
+Someone who exercises at 7am outdoors is sending three synchronizing signals to their circadian system (light, temperature rise, and movement), whereas someone exercising at 7pm indoors is sending one β and the difference shows up six months later in measurable sleep-onset latency.

 Park et al. (2023, PMID 37946447) specifically noted that morning exercise was associated with improved sleep quality in the same night, particularly for sleep efficiency and sleep onset latency.
 The mechanism: consistent morning exercise anchors the circadian phase, making the bodyβs sleep drive more regular and sleep onset faster.
 This is a genuine sleep intervention in addition to an exercise session β two measurable benefits for 15 minutes of effort.
+Hackney and Walz (2013, PMID 29019089) added a complementary mechanistic observation: the morning cortisol rise and its later decline form a sharper curve in regular morning exercisers, which corresponds to faster evening melatonin release and deeper slow-wave sleep.

 A common misconception about short morning workouts is that progression is not possible at this duration.
 It is.